jparkington/Electric-Brew/src/README.md

     Captures the account number that follows the literal text "Account Number", allowing for possible whitespace and dashes.

 2. **Amount Due**: `r"Amount Due Date Due\s*\d+-\d+-\d+ [A-Z\s]+ \$([\d,]+\.\d{2})"`
-    - `Amount Due Date Due`: Literal text that the REGEX searches for.
+    - `Amount Due Date Due`: Literal text that the RegEx searches for.
     - `\s*`: Matches zero or more whitespace characters.
     - `\d+-\d+-\d+`: Captures a date in the format `d+-d+-d+`.
     - `[A-Z\s]+`: Captures one or more uppercase letters or whitespace.